gregriff/gpt-cli/README.md

 ##### Planned Features:

-- Support for reasoning models
+- PyPI integration, with invocation controlled by UV to have a similar feel to python tools like Black
-- Support for ollama
+- Support for ollama models
 - Proper unit tests for pricing
+- Better code structure
 - Add hierarchical configuration: TOML file, env vars, and CLI
-- Optimize for CPU-time.
-Rich's Live display is pretty expensive
 - Ensure the code-base is highly extensible